quattor/quattor.github.com/_posts/2013-05-03-sssd-proposal.md

 The _simple_ provider is described in the
 [Fedora guide section 8.2.3.2.3](https://docs.fedoraproject.org/en-US/Fedora/16/html/System_Administrators_Guide/chap-SSSD_User_Guide-Setting_Up_SSSD.html).
-The Pan data sctructure mimics the file, except that the `simple` prefixes are removed.
+The Pan data structure mimics the file, except that the `simple` prefixes are removed.
 For instance,

 ```bash